|Like most large, heavy

 Guided by Berge's success with degenerative syndromes in dogs, Dr. L. Phillips Brown conducted a similar study with dogs housed at the Best Friends Animal Sanctuary in Kanab, Utah, USA.
 Dr. Brown administered Ester–C® calcium ascorbate, ordinary ascorbic acid, or a placebo twice daily to each group of dogs for three weeks.
 Response to treatment was graded with the Average Mobility Improvement Score (AMIS), using a four-point scale, with "0" representing no response and "3" representing a very good response.
 Treatment was then discontinued for three weeks and the groups were crossed over, so that each group received a different treatment.
 Treatment and scoring were performed two more times in this fashion.
 When all improvement scores were added up, Dr. Brown found that dogs receiving the Ester–C® ascorbate showed an AMIS score of 1.5, while dogs receiving plain ascorbic acid showed an AMIS score of 0.5.
 The average score of the placebo was 0.1, indicating that no significant improvement can be expected if no intervention is performed.
 Dr. Brown concluded that Ester–C® calcium ascorbate was more effective than ordinary ascorbic acid for improvement of mobility difficulties (Brown, 1994a, b, c).

-Mineral-C, is a mineralized form of vitamin C that aids in the
+a mineralized form of vitamin C that aids in the absorption and retention

 If clinical signs of